Wigeland Visiting Professor

 Committee on Theater and Performance Studies

-Freddie Rokem is Wigeland Visiting Professor in Theater & Performance Studies returning to UChicago in Spring 2019 for the third year of a 3-year, one quarter per year appointment.
+Freddie Rokem is Wigeland Visiting Professor in Theater & Performance Studies returning to UChicago in autumn quarter 2020.
 Freddie is one of the most renowned and influential theorists and historians of European theater and performance traditions.
 He is Professor (Emeritus) in the Department of Theatre at Tel Aviv University, where he was the Dean of the Faculty of the Arts (2002-2006) and held the Emanuel Herzikowitz Chair for 19th and 20th Century Art (2006-2016).
 He has been a visiting professor at many universities in the United States, Germany, Finland and Sweden, and is also a practicing dramaturg.

 TAPS 26510/36510 Drama/Theatre/Performance and Philosophy (Spring 2017)